fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 ### `force_orientation_block`

 If the default behavior doesn't fit your needs and you don't want or can't rename your screenshots, you can customize _frameit_'s orientation behavior by setting a `force_orientation_block` parameter.
-The valid values are: `landscape_left` (home button on the left side), `:landscape_right` (home button on the right side), `:portrait` (home button on the bottom), `nil` (home button on the right side).
+The valid values are: `:landscape_left` (home button on the left side), `:landscape_right` (home button on the right side), `:portrait` (home button on the bottom), `nil` (home button on the right side).

 ### Examples